ralphbean/slides/slides.v3.md

 🕵 Provide **transparency on the software supply chain**, including both what makes up the software and how it was built.

+TODO EMOJI
+Help teams ensure their software **meets their own expectations** by providing functional integration test capabilities.

-🤝 Provide a way for software teams to **release to destinations under the control other teams** with minimal friction (teams like SRE or release engineering teams).
+🤝 Provide a way for software teams to **release to destinations under the control other teams** with guarantees that it **meets  the destination teams' expectations**.

-🌈 Provide a **unified user experience** across the entire build, test, and release process
+🌈 Tie all that together with a **unified user experience** across the entire build, test, and release process

+And above all, minimize friction.
 ]
 ---
 .left-column[